Create MCP Tools

 Unified communication protocol

-Consistent error handling mechanism
+Consistent error handling mechanisms

-With MCP, developing a tool only requires:
+Using MCP, developing a tool only requires:

-Building MCP Server (one-time development)
+Creating an MCP Server (one-time development)

 Defining standardized tool specifications